Chapter 3 flows out of the last few verses of ch.2 (reprinted here).

 commit- GK= pisteuo, believe (so translated in v.23 above).

-a Pharisee- ie., a very religious man, with knowledge of the scriptures.
+a Pharisee- ie., a very religious scholar, who was well-versed in the Scriptures.

 a ruler of the Jews- probably a member of the Jewish Sanhedrin,